PlaidSystems/Spruce-SmartThings/README.md

 **Setting up**

-  1. Close and Restart the SmartThings app to reload the availabel SmartApps
+  1. Close and Restart the SmartThings app to reload the available SmartApps
   2. In the SmartThings app under *Marketplace->SmartApps->My Apps* select **Spruce Connect**
   3. User your Spruce account credentials to login and link SmartThings and Spruce
   4. Select 1 Spruce Controller to link, go to *next*